rhedgeco/tksync/README.md

 The name and download directory are not restricted by the project.
 Just choose the best location for your fonts to be downloaded to.
 For me, that was `/usr/share/fonts`

-> Note: if you have directories that require special privilages like `/usr/share/fonts`, you will have to run the sync commmand with sudo `sudo tksync`.
+> Note: if you sync to directories that require special privilages like `/usr/share/fonts`, you will have to run the sync commmand with sudo `sudo tksync`.
+Be aware both sudo and individual users will have different configuration files, so you will also need to add the project to the sudo configuration with `sudo tksync add ...`.

 # Installation
 ### Arch Linux